KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_C.md

-# C. Ingredient Optimization Solutions & Explanations
+# C. 🥩🥔Ingredient Optimization Solutions & Explanations
 <b> 1.
 What are the standard ingredients for each pizza?</b>

   <b> Solution:</b>